Somehow I got rid of time without even noticing.

 I got rid of my microwave, which had a clock.

-I donated my alarm clock (I use my phone when I need an alarm).
+I tossed my alarm clock (I use my phone).

-Now my apartment has no clocks at all.
-None.
-The only clock I have is the one on my phone, which I usually leave in a separate room if I’m home, and I often leave at home when I’m away.
-There is a clock in my car, but it’s intentionally set to the incorrect time so I purposefully can’t rely on it.
+Now my apartment has no clocks.
+The only clock that remains is the one on my phone, which I usually leave in a separate room if I’m home, and I often leave at home when I’m away.
+There is a clock in my car, but it’s intentionally set to the incorrect time so I can’t rely on it.

 Now I wake when I want to wake, write when I want to write, exercise when I want to exercise, eat when I want to eat, and live life every minute of every day, irrespective of time.

-I realize this time-free approach isn’t practical for many people, but maybe it still has a practical application for everyone.
-Maybe you can take one day per month (or even one day per week) and kill the time.
-Or maybe you can get rid of any redundant time (e.g., Do we really need a watch and a phone with a clock?
-Do we really need clocks in every room of our homes?)
+I realize this time-free approach isn’t practical for many people, but maybe it still has a practical application for everyone: maybe you can take one day each month (or even one day a week) and kill the time.

-Without time, I can focus on the task at hand.
-If I’m spending time with a friend, I can acutely listen to the friend and not worry about the time.
-If I’m writing, I can get lost in the act of writing.
-If I’m exercising, I can focus on the specific exercise.
+Without time, it is easier to focus on the task at hand.
+If I’m spending time with a friend, we can closely listen to each other and not worry about the time.
+If writing, get lost in the act of writing.
+If exercising, focus on the specific exercise.
 And so forth.

 Do you think you would be more focused—and perhaps enjoy your days more—if you were less constricted by time?